FelixOnline/v2/content/articles/2012-5-10-curse-of-the-dead-man-at-worlds-stranger-tides.md

 In addition to Grant and Tennant, the cast is filled with a host of British talent.
 Martin Freeman, Brendan Gleeson and Russell Tovey all take their place among the Pirate Captain’s most motley crew, Imelda Staunton plays an imperious and pirate-hating Queen Victoria, and Brian Blessed even makes an appearance as the King of the Pirates.
 Few films can boast of such a rosta and this one keenly avoid the mistake to cram them all onscreen.
 Each character is given their proper time.

-The film is punctuated at times by modern music such as ‘[London Calling](http://www.youtube.com/watch?v=EfK-WX2pa8c&ob=av3e)’ by __The Clash__ and ‘[I’m Not Crying](http://www.youtube.com/watch?v=ZGes7FDmHAM)’ by __Flight of the Conchords__, usually during a montage scene.
+The film is punctuated at times by modern music such as ‘[London Calling](http://www.youtube.com/watch?v=EfK-WX2pa8c&ob=av3e)’ by The Clash and ‘[I’m Not Crying](http://www.youtube.com/watch?v=ZGes7FDmHAM)’ by Flight of the Conchords, usually during a montage scene.
 While always apt for the onscreen action, it did jar me a little from the 1830s.

 This film is aimed at children but the humour was just as funny for (so-called) adults like myself.
 Children’s movies can run the risk of patronising their audience (and losing the interest of both adults and children).
 This film avoids that.
 The jokes are funny regardless of whether you’re eight or eighty.
 Indeed, several jokes revolve around the Pirate Captain inadvertently hinting at evolution to young Darwin, accessible only to those aware of his contribution to science.